radovskyb/watcher/README.md

 1. Write tests. -- in progress
 2. Notify name of file from event. -- done
 3. Trigger events. -- done.
-4. Create more unique path structures so there are no path collistions in deeply nested folders.
+4. Create more unique path structures so there are no path collisions in deeply nested folders.

 # Example: